Keep Your Hunting And Fishing Privileges If You Face Charges

 - Criminal trespass while hunting

 Some hunting and fishing infractions count as criminal cases.
 In other cases, the Department of Game and Fish has jurisdiction.
-Clark, Jones, & Pennington, LLC, can represent you in criminal proceedings and in administrative hearings.
+Clark & Jones, Attorneys at Law, LLC, can represent you in criminal proceedings and in administrative hearings.

 Violating A Game Regulation Can Have Serious Penalties